GitHub for project management

 • Go to github.com/openscapes/demo/issues

-• Create an issue, tag people in your breakout group (ask for their username)
+• Create an issue, tag colleagues (ask for their username)

 • Browse issues, comment in other issues